hoverflies

 Criorhina

 Criorhina berberina.
 Genus: Criorhina...
 Criorhina berberina.
 Genus: Criorhina.
-Criorhina berberina.
+Dimorphic Bumblefly (Criorhina berberina).
 Genus: Criorhina.
 Family hoverflies (Syrphidae).

 It has a broad body with a yellow hairy thorax.
 There are different color forms.
 The fly in this picture has a black hairy abdomen with a white tip.
 Variation Oxyaccanthae has yellow hairy abdomen.